peteroupc/peteroupc.github.io/random.md

 - PCG (`pcg32`, `pcg64`, and `pcg64_fast` classes), by Melissa O'Neill.
 See also a [**critique by S. Vigna**](http://pcg.di.unimi.it/pcg.php).
 - Other examples include B. Jenkins's "A small noncryptographic PRNG" (sometimes called `jsf`), C. Doty-Humphrey's `sfc`, `msws` (Widynski 2017)<sup>[**(10)**](#Note10)</sup>, and D. Blackman's `gjrand`.

-The following also count as statistical RNGs, but are not preferred:
+The following also count as high-quality PRNGs, but are not preferred:
 - Mersenne Twister shows a [**systematic failure**](http://xoroshiro.di.unimi.it/#quality) in `BigCrush`'s LinearComp test.
 (See also (Vigna 2016)<sup>[**(11)**](#Note11)</sup>.)
 - C++'s [**`std::ranlux48` engine**](http://www.cplusplus.com/reference/random/ranlux48/) (state length 577 bits; nonzero seed) can be slower than alternatives because it discards many "random" numbers before outputting another.
 - [**`xoroshiro128+`**](http://xoshiro.di.unimi.it/xoroshiro128plus.c), `xoshiro256+`, and `xorshift128+`.
 As described by (Blackman and Vigna 2018)<sup>[**(12)**](#Note12)</sup>, these linear PRNGs use weak scramblers, so that each output's lowest bits have low linear complexity even though the output as a whole has excellent statistical randomness.
 See also [**"Testing lowest bits in isolation"**](http://xoshiro.di.unimi.it/lowcomp.php).

 Generally, implementing a size-N [**Bays&ndash;Durham shuffle**](#Bays_ndash_Durham_Shuffle) on top of a PRNG will extend that PRNG's period (maximum size of a "random" number cycle) to about the number of ways to arrange an N-item list.

-Non-examples include the following:
+The following are not considered high-quality PRNGs:
 - Any [**linear congruential generator**](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `std::minstd_rand` and `std::minstd_rand0` engines) has a _state length_ of less than 64 bits.
 - `System.Random`, as implemented in the .NET Framework 4.7, can take a seed of at most 32 bits, so has a state length of at most 32 bits.

-<a id=Seeded_PRNGs></a>
+<a id=Manually_Seeded_PRNGs></a>
-## Seeded PRNGs
+## Manually-Seeded PRNGs

 Some applications use pseudorandom number generators (PRNGs) to generate apparently "random" numbers starting from a known initial state, or "seed".
 Such applications usually care about repeatable "randomness".
-(Note that in the definitions for [**cryptographic**](#Cryptographic_RNGs_Requirements) and [**statistical**](#Statistical_RNGs_Requirements) RNGs given later, the PRNGs involved are automatically seeded before use.)

-<a id=When_to_Use_a_Seeded_PRNG></a>
+<a id=When_to_Use_a_Manually_Seeded_PRNG></a>
-### When to Use a Seeded PRNG
+### When to Use a Manually-Seeded PRNG

-By using a seeded PRNG for repeatable "randomness", an application will be tied to that PRNG or its implementation.
-For this reason, an application SHOULD NOT use a seeded PRNG (rather than an automatically-initialized PRNG or another kind of RNG) unless&mdash;
+By seeding a PRNG manually for repeatable "randomness", an application will be tied to that PRNG or its implementation.
+For this reason, an application SHOULD NOT use a manually-seeded PRNG (rather than an automatically initialized RNG) unless&mdash;

 1. the application might need to generate the same "random" result multiple times,
 2. the application either&mdash;